Compassion is the core component and one special quality all caregivers must possess.

 • Compassionate healthcare providers (including caregivers) are more resilient and less prone to burnout in difficult or challenging situations.

-All caregivers should possess or cultivate the quality of compassion.
+should possess or cultivate the quality of compassion.
 While some have the natural ability to be compassionate to those in their care, others need assistance and time to develop compassion.
 Fortunately, compassion can be learned, and compassionate connections can be developed.
 Suggestions for how to cultivate a compassionate manner include:

 • Respond to your loved one’s or patient’s basic needs.